Mikhail-Vilms/aws-cloud-practitioner-exam/Chapter-6-Working-with-Your-AWS-Resources.md

 ## The AWS Command Line Interface
 - AWS Command Line Interface (AWS CLI) is a unified command-line tool to manage your AWS resources.

+## Software Development Kits
+- Application developers can use an SDK to integrate their applications with AWS services easily and reliably.
+- SDKs save application developers from having to write low-level code to interact directly with the AWS service API endpoints.
+- Instead, the developer just uses the SDK’s well-documented methods to learn how to incorporate it into their application.
+- Mobile Software Development Kits
+  - AWS also offers mobile SDKs for the development of applications for smartphones and tablets